Best Ultralight Backpacks

 My final recommendation is the REI Flash.

-Personally, this lightweight backpack just wasn't for me.
-Although it's ultralite, this pack sacrifices hip comfort.
-That's an area that I just would not venture into.
+Here’s why I don’t like it for backpacking: Although it’s ultralight, this pack sacrifices hip comfort.
+That’s an area that I just would not venture into.

 While it is the cheapest of all options and weighs at the very least approximately 2 pounds, an uncomfortable hip belt can ruin a backpacking trip.